TechSir3n/AirlineDataBase/README.md

 ## Description

-Airline contains Direct flights of airlines, passengers and purchased tickets for all flights in the last four years
+The airline contains Direct flights, passengers and purchased tickets for all flights in the last four years